scramjs/express-web-components/README.md

 ##### Properties

 `path: string`

+The URL path that the route will be associated with.

 Node.js is a trademark of Joyent, Inc. and is used with its permission.
 We are not endorsed by or affiliated with Joyent.